 My daughter is a teenager and I only have a few more years before she leaves for college!
 There is so much I want to do with her and so many things I still need to teach her before she goes.
 A huge priority has been teaching her how to properly budget and creating responsible habits.
 She has helped me shop and look for the best prices and discounts.
 She has learned to save part of her money for college and part for fun.
-She has learned the difference between what she wants and what she needs.
 My daughter is a very fast learner and a very responsible young lady so I decided she was ready to learn about credit cards too.
 That’s why I’m excited to partner with American Express to help establish financially responsible habits as an Additional Card Member.

 I look forward to sharing with you how adding Sierra as an Additional Card Member is helping me teach her about responsible spending habits.

-I know when I went off to college, I was totally unprepared for that first day when there were booths set up giving out free shirts to anyone who filled out a credit card application.
-I knew what a credit card was and how it worked but I didn’t know anything about credit scores.
-I also didn’t have actual experience using a credit card .
+You don’t want your kids to be unprepared for that first day of college when there are booths set up giving out free shirts to anyone who fills out a credit card application.
+When I went to college, I knew what a credit card was and how it worked but I didn’t know anything about credit scores.
+I also didn’t have actual experience using a credit card.
 Plus, learning from hearing and learning from doing doesn’t always produce the same results.
 That is why I was so glad to be able to offer my daughter an Additional Card so she can become familiar with how credit cards actually work while she has me to help her.
 An American Express Additional Card is an important step in teaching her financial responsibility.